-For designers: If you are not currently a Designer-in-Residence or member of our Public Program, but you would like to show your collection in the next installment of our Fashion Showcase Series, please fill out this form for our Public Program.
+For designers: Showcases feature DCFF Designers-in-Residence and, in some cases, designers selected from the Public Program.
+If you are not currently a Designer-in-Residence or member of our Public Program, but you would like to show your collection in the next installment of our Fashion Showcase Series, please fill out this form to join our Public Program.
 In the body of your submission email, please specify that you are interested in participating in a Fashion Showcase through either a runway presentation or a pop-up boutique.

 For volunteers: Volunteers are vital to the success of our events.
 We strive to give them projects that are personally relevant and highly impactful on our shows.
 If you are a stylist, makeup artist, event planner, marketer, or anyone else would like to volunteer behind-the-scenes at the next Fashion Showcase, please fill out this form.
 If you are a local high school, college, or graduate student wishing to make an impact over several months, we welcome you to volunteer and fill out the form above; we also encourage you to consider our internship program, described later on this page.